 This post isn’t going to be as long as my typical posts.
 My goal is to show you how my daughter made the adorable little white chocolate dragonflies she used to top the Gluten Free Pink Lemonade Cupcakes she made.
-These cake decorating ideas are perfect for spring!
+These cake-decorating ideas are perfect for spring!

 My daughter saw a tutorial to make chocolate butterflies and knew she wanted to make a spring take on this idea.
-She was sitting in our backyard since it has been so warm this spring and noticed several dragonflies hanging out near our swimming pool and wanted to make candy in their shape for her spring cupcakes idea.
+She was sitting in our backyard since it has been so warm this spring and noticed several dragonflies hanging out near our swimming pool and she wanted to make candy in their shape for her spring cupcakes idea.

 Are you ready to see how easy these dragonflies are to make?